chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 	var ChromaticFormatter = require('chromatic/formatter');

-ChromaticFormatter is a class which capsulates a session to output tex and lilypond scripts; it has to be instantiated.
+ChromaticFormatter is a class which capsulates a session to output tex and lilypond scripts; it has to be instantiated on the top of the script file.

 	var cf = new ChromaticFormatter( "./output/" );